 d_port port1 port2 vlow vhigh trise tfall corner_name

 The d_port entry holds the name of the digital port.
-This entry may contain user-defined port names or the reserved port names D_drive, D_enable, and D_switch. he port1 and port2 entries hold the SPICE, Verilog-A(MS) or VHDL-A(MS) analog input port names across which voltages are specified.
+This entry may contain user-defined port names or the reserved port names D_drive, D_enable, and D_switch. he port1 and port2 entries hold the SPICE, IBIS-ISS, Verilog-A(MS) or VHDL-A(MS) analog input port names across which voltages are specified.
 These entries contain user-defined port names.
 One of these port entries must name a reference for the other port (for example, A_gnd).

 Normally, port1 accepts an input signal and port2 is the reference for port1.
 However, for an opposite polarity stimulus, port1 could be connected to a voltage reference and port2 could serve as the input.